PSR B0943+10: Mode Switch, Polar Cap Geometry, and Orthogonally Polarized Radiation: Results

-Although it has been mentioned above that both OPMs also appear in individual pulses (Figure~\ref{fig:single_z}), the PA$^{*}$ could reveal the dominating orthogonal mode in an individual pulse.
-The relation between PA$^{*}$s and total intensity signal-to-noise ratios of individual pulses are shown in Figure~\ref{fig:PAI_full}.
-Regarding pulses whose PA$^{*}$s within range $(-45^{\circ}, +45^{\circ})$ as SPM dominated pulses, others as PPM dominated pulses, the counting results are also shown in Table~\ref{tab:Ortho_count}.
-The results show that B mode pulses are more dominated by SPM than Q mode.
-There tends to be more highly polarized pulses in PPM-dominated pulses (as is shown in Figure~\ref{fig:PALI}), so the mixture of SPM and PPM doesn't bring significant differences bewteen B mode and Q mode in linear polarization decreasing
+Although it has been mentioned above that both OPMs also appear in individual pulses (Figure~\ref{fig:single_z}), the P.A.$^{*}$ could reveal the dominating orthogonal mode in an individual pulse.
+Regarding pulses whose P.A.$^{*}$s within range $(-45^{\circ}, +45^{\circ})$ as PPM dominated pulses, others as SPM dominated pulses, the counting results are also shown in Table~\ref{tab:Ortho_count}.
+From Table~\ref{tab:Ortho_count}, we see that OPM proportions change vastly before and after mode switch.
+As for the question why maximum linear polarization fraction don't vary much between B and Q mode profiles, it may be due to the differences in PPM's and SPM's single pulse polarization degrees: PPM's polarization seems to be more significant than SPM (also from Table~\ref{tab:Ortho_count}).